google-research/CVD-paper-mobile-camera-example/README.md

    PASSWORD=<Minio Account Password>
 ```

+## Fhir SDC Questionnaires
+To support the above questionnaires we followed instructions from [here](https://github.com/google/android-fhir/wiki/SDCL%3A-Customize-how-a-Questionnaire-is-displayed#custom-questionnaire-components) and
+added 2 custom widget types: PhotoCaptureViewHolderFactory.WIDGET_TYPE &
+PPGSensorCaptureViewHolderFactory.WIDGET_TYPE.
+Following are 2 questionnaires that can be used with this app:-
+1. ScreeningConfig.PPG_QUESTIONNAIRE_PATH: To collect only PPG data.
+2. ScreeningConfig.ANEMIA_QUESTIONNAIRE_PATH: To collect images of eye, nails
+along with PPG data for anemia use-case.

+Set `ScreeningConfig.questionnairePath` and `ScreeningConfig.structureMapping`
+to whichever questionnaire you want to use.
+Additionally, you can test the app
+with your questionnaire designed using the same custom widget types by adding
+questionnaire-path and it's required structure-mapping in the ScreeningConfig.

 This is not an official Google product.
 The code is not intended for use in any
 clinical settings.
 It is not intended to be a medical device and is not